Assistant Director for International Students

 Who do you work with?
 What’s cool about your job?

 I provide career services for international students at UC Berkeley.
 I am excited to participate in the mapping out of international student programming at Berkeley.
-I also enjoy working with the exceptional team of the Career Center and serving the incredibly talented students from a variety of backgrounds at Berkeley.
+I also enjoy working with the exceptional team of Berkeley Career Engagement and serving the incredibly talented students from a variety of backgrounds at Berkeley.

 What’s the best career advice anyone has given you?